-In the early 1980s, my pediatrician urged my husband and me to never allow our children into our bed at night.
+In the early 1980s, my pediatrician urged my then-husband and me to never allow our children into our bed at night.
 It was deemed physically and emotionally unhealthy for all parties concerned.
-A woman who rarely did what she was told to do, I didn’t heed the warning even when craving much-needed sleep.
-Truth be told, I couldn’t stand to be apart from my babies any longer than necessary anyway.
-I loved the feeling of a tiny body spooning mine at 3:00 am.
-Perhaps to our pediatrician’s surprise, we all survived, and thirty years later, the tradition had found its way home again.
+But as a woman who rarely did what she was told to do, I didn’t heed the warning even when craving much-needed sleep.
+Truth be told, I couldn’t stand to be apart from my babies any longer than necessary.
+I loved the feeling of a tiny body spooning mine at 3:00 am as it made me feel not just connected to their bodies, but souls.
+To our pediatrician’s surprise, we all survived just fine.
+Thirty years later, the tradition found its way home again.

-As I watched my baby nestled amongst her buddies that morning; chuckling, telling stories, reminiscing about shared history, I smiled.
+Long ago, I smiled as I watched my baby girl nestled amongst her buddies, chuckling, telling stories, and reminiscing about shared history.
 This was her budding community, her clanship she was forming, to run the course of her life.
 These beautiful young adults were her future, and I felt secure in knowing she’d be forever surrounded by the warmth a loving circle brings, even if I couldn’t be there to give it to her.

-We all have people in our lives that we’ve created long lasting kinships with.
-Men and women who at times, were more like brothers and sisters than mere friends.
-Now, I don’t recommend you invite all of them to climb into bed with you — it does get rather crowded.
-But I suggest you give them a call and tell them how much they mean in your life.
+We all have people in our lives with whom we’ve created long-lasting kinships.
+Men and women who, at times, were more like brothers and sisters than mere friends.
+Now, I don’t recommend you invite all of them to climb into bed with you — it does get rather crowded — but I suggest you give them a call and tell them how much they mean in your life.
 I don’t know where I’d be today without my amigos.

-To all my wing-men and wing-ladies, thank you.
-Just like Downy Fabric Softener, you neutralize my static cling, smooth life’s wrinkles, awaken my senses with your delightful scent, and you make the sheets of our family bed incredibly comfy, cozy, and secure.
+To all my wingmen and wingladies, thank you.
+Like Downy Fabric Softener, you’ve neutralize my static cling, smooth life’s wrinkles, awaken my senses with your delightful scent, and make the sheets of our family bed incredibly comfy, cozy, and secure.

 We meet our extended families in a variety of ways.
 I found mine while raising my kids in their schools, sporting events, and ballet recitals.
 Where have you found yours?